There are now 3 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) written examination; (2) clinical assessment; and (3) in-training assessment.
+Indicative assessments in this unit are as follows: (1) written exam; (2) clinical assessment; and (3) in-training assessment.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the in-training assessment component.